Emergency Management Information

 During the hurricane season A&M-Kingsville carefully monitors all adverse weather in the Gulf of Mexico.

-A&M-Kingsville has a Crisis Management Team (CMT) that consists of key professionals from throughout the university.
+A&M-Kingsville has a Management Team (EMT) that consists of key professionals from throughout the university.
 These individuals meet regularly to plan operations during a campus crises.
 This includes planning for hurricanes.

 A&M-Kingsville regards each severe weather threat (such as hurricane or tornado) as a potentially hazardous condition.
 When severe weather threatens, please monitor warnings on the local television, campus email, and radio stations, and take such warnings seriously.